martignoni/hugo-video/README.md

 - To [Tom McKenzie](https://github.com/grrowl), for implementing `muted`, `autoplay` and `loop` video attributes support.
 - To [Olaf Haag](https://github.com/OlafHaag), for raising and fixing some bugs.
+- To [Arsenii Lyashenko](https://github.com/ark0f), for implementing `controls` disabling option and for providing the russian localization.

 ### Licence